andreasbm/lit-translate/README.md

 ## 💪 Step 4 - Get the translations

 To get a translation use the `get` function.
-Give this function a string of keys (using the dot notation) that points to the desired string in the JSON structure.
+Give this function a string of keys (using the dot notation) that points to the desired translation in the JSON structure.
 The example below is based on the translations defined in `step 1`.

 ```javascript
 get("lang"); // "en"